centiservice/mats3/docs/developing/EndpointsAndInitiations.md

 programmatically defining a Servlet, compared to using Spring Web MVC's `@RequestMapping` annotation on a method.
 Behind the scenes Mats' SpringConfig just does the java config for you, utilizing the bean's `@MatsMapping`-annotated method as the handling lambda - similarly to how there actually is a DispatcherServlet underlying the @RequestMapped methods of Spring Web MVC.
-SpringConfig is a small side-library utilizing only the Mats API, scanning beans for the relevant annotations and doing the equivalent java operations to define the endpoints.
+SpringConfig is a small side-library utilizing only the Mats API and Spring, scanning beans for the relevant annotations and doing the equivalent java operations to define the endpoints.

 If an Endpoint can answer "locally", i.e. by performing some calculation or lookup, and can do that with just local resources, calculating some result, possibly based on some SQL queries, this will typically involve an Endpoint with